Monitoring Silent Process Exit

-The value that you enter for Dump folder size is stored in the MaximumNumberOfDumpFiles registry entry.
+The value that you enter for Dump folder size is stored in the MaxNumberOfDumpFiles registry entry.

-By default, there is no limit to the number of dump files that can be written.
+By default, there is a limit of ten dump files that can be written.

 You can use the Dump Type drop-down list to specify the type of dump file (Micro, Mini, Heap, or Custom) that is written when a silent exit is detected.